galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 This tutorial is an extension of the full analysis shown in [Filter, Plot and Explore Single-cell RNA-seq Data]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}) tutorial in the Single-cell RNA-seq: Case Study series.
 So if you've been working through it, you can use your dataset from that tutorial here.
 If you haven’t completed it but you’re interested in how we get to this point, feel free to have a look at the mentioned tutorial.

 Our starting data will be the output of **Scanpy RunPCA** {% icon tool %}.
-It is part of the full analysis tutorial, but we will only focus on a smaller and shortened bit of the [workflow]() to show the application of the Parameter Iterator.
+It is part of the full analysis tutorial, but we will only focus on a smaller and shortened bit of the [full workflow]() to show the application of the Parameter Iterator.
 Our workflow consists of the following steps:

 ![Workflow that we are going to use in this tutorial: Scanpy RunPCA, Scanpy ComputeGraph, Scanpy RunTSNE, Scanpy RunUMAP, Scanpy FindCluster, Scanpy PlotEmbed](../../images/scrna-casestudy_parameter-iterator/workflow.png "Shortened workflow that we are going to use in this tutorial.")

+\
 For the detailed explanation of the tools presented above, check out [this tutorial]({% link topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md %}).